poochie/GooglePhotosDownloader/README.md

 📖 Background

 Google's decision to remove Photos integration from Drive left many users struggling to manage their cloud-stored images efficiently.
 Instead of relying on the slow manual download process, this script provides an automated solution that keeps your local storage in sync with your cloud photos.

+⚙️ Getting Started

+1️⃣ Download & Install rclone (if not already installed)

+2️⃣ Run the script and authenticate Google Photos

+3️⃣ Select Year & Month via the UI

+4️⃣ Sit back and let the script do the work!

+🛠️ Requirements

+Windows 10/11 (or Synology NAS with SSH)

+rclone configured with Google Photos

+PowerShell 7+